 A testicular biopsy may also be done to get sperm for

 intracytoplasmic sperm injection (IVF-ICSI).

 sure to tell your doctor if you:

 You will be asked to sign a consent form that says you understand the risks of the test and agree to have it done.

-to your doctor about any concerns you have regarding the need for the test, its
+to your doctor about any concerns you have regarding the need for the test.
+Ask about its

 understand the importance of the biopsy, fill out the